 The products will be introduced in the following formats: roll-ins, creams, sprays, salves, and lotions.

 In his interview to CNBC’s Mad Monday, Larry Merlo (CVS Health CEO) explained this decision.
-He said that some CVS customers shared that these topical CBD products helped them to reduce arthritis pain and other conditions.
+He said that some CVS customers shared that these topical CBD products helped them to reduce pain and other conditions.
 He added that customers would look for these products in pharmacies, so CVS was going to start offering them.

 However, there will be no CBD edibles for sale at CVS.
 DeAngelis commented that they wouldn’t sell CBD supplements, and added that CVS worked only with reliable manufacturers that comply with the law.